 How the central nervous system is protected

-As the central nervous system is vital for a variety of functions, as well as survival, it is exceptionally well protected.
 A skull encases the brain, and the spinal cord runs through the middle of a column of hollow bones known as vertebrae.

 The brain and the spinal cord are also protected by a three-layered set of membranes called the meninges (the layers specifically called pia mater, arachnoid, and dura mater).